Economy of Liverpool

 The economy of Liverpool encompasses a wide range of economic activity that occurs within and surrounding the city of Liverpool, England.

-With a population of over 1.3 million in its Larger Urban Zone, and a metropolitan area population of 2,241,000, Liverpool is one of the largest cities in the United Kingdom and sits at the centre of the broader Merseyside economic area, which is itself one of the two core economies of the North west of England.
+As of 2023, the city's primary urban area, which includes Knowsley, had a population of 662,983 making it the tenth largest in the UK.

 In 2017, the Liverpool City Region experienced the UK's highest growth in real GVA, increasing by 3.3%.